pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 }
 ```

+## Mutation by return

+Functions receive parameters for reading or mutating.
+If they take a parameter for mutating,
+they have to return it for it to take effect,
+similar to moving ownership in and out.
+If we didn't return a mutated variable,
+then there would be no reason to call the function,
+so Airy will create an error if it's not returned.

+If we don't want to return a parameter,
+it would have to be an immutable parameter,
-If we needed to mutate a variable without returning it,
+and if we wanted to mutate it,
+our function would need its own copy,
-we must create a new variable or temporary value
+or a new temporary value.
-within the function.

 ```
-fn print_offset_point(point: Vec2, by: &Vec2) -> Nil {
+fn print_offset(point: &Vec2, by: &Vec2) -> Nil {
-	// Creating a new variable
+	// Copying to a new variable
 	let mut new_point = point.clone();
 	new_point.x = point.x + by.x;
 	new_point.y = point.y + by.y;
 	dbg!(new_point);

-	// Using a temporary value
+	// Using a new temporary value
 	dbg!(
 		Point(
 			point.x + by.x,